ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 susceptible to having an attacker try to co-opt one or more of those URLs in order to harm the user.
 It is the responsibility of the AS and the client software to provide appropriate warnings, education, and mitigation to protect end users.

+## Processing Assertions {#security-assertions}

+Identity assertions can be used in GNAP to convey subject information, both from the AS to the client instance in a [response](#response-subject) and from the client instance to the AS in a [request](#request-subject).
+In both of these circumstances, when an assertion is passed in GNAP, the receiver of the assertion needs to parse and process the assertion.
+As assertions are complex artifacts with their own syntax and security, special care needs to be taken to prevent the assertion values from being used as an attack vector.

+All assertion processing needs to account for the security aspects of the assertion format in use.
+In particular, the processor needs to parse the assertion from a JSON string object, and apply the appropriate cryptographic processes to ensure the integrity of the assertion.

+For example, when SAML assertions are used, the receiver hast to parse an XML document.
+There are many well-known security vulnerabilities in XML parsers, and the XML standard itself can be attacked through the use of processing instructions and entity expansions to cause problems with the processor.
+Therefore, any system capable of processing SAML assertions also needs to have a secure and correct XML parser.
+In addition to this, the SAML specification uses XML Signatures, which have their own implementation problems that need to be accounted for.
+Similar requirements exist for OpenID Connect's ID token, which is based on the JSON Web Token (JWT) format and the related JSON Object Signing And Encryption (JOSE) cryptography suite.

 # Privacy Considerations {#privacy}